Nimrodda/lint-variant-baseline-gradle-plugin/README.md

 variant, the plugin registers a dependency on a task that copies the baseline file to the location you specify in lintOptions block.

+Simply execute your lint task as usual, for example: `./gradlew lintPaidRelease`.

 ## Available tasks

-The plugin adds the following tasks per variant:
+Before running lint, you want to generate the baseline file per variant.
+The plugin adds the following tasks to help with that:

-### generateLintBaseline<VariantName>
+### generateLintBaseline{VariantName} -Dlint.baselines.continue=true

 This task will run lint to generate the baseline file at the location you specified in lintOptions block and after that, it will copy the file to the variant specific folder.
+Note that this file will overwrite existing baseline files.

+Example: `./gradlew generateLintBaselinePaidRelease -Dlint.baselines.continue=true`

+>Note that `-Dlint.baselines.continue=true` is necessary so that lint will continue without failing the build.

+### deleteLintBaseline

+Deletes the baseline file specified in lintOptions, e.g.: the one used by Android Gradle plugin, not the variant specific one.
+This task can be used when you starting with this plugin.
+It is recommended that you first generate the variant specific baseline files and then use this task to clean up the leftovers in the module root folder.

+Example: `./gradlew deleteLintBaseline`

-### copyLintBaseline<VariantName>
+### copyLintBaseline{VariantName}

 This task is run just before lint<VariantName> as a dependency.
 It is not meant to be run by the user.

+Example: `./gradlew copyLintBaselinePaidRelease`

 ## Download